fragkotseni/Raspberry-Pi-Portfolio/README.md

 GPIO Header - General Purpose Input Output Ports which allows the user to interface various I/P devices.

-Stereo Audio - Audio connector used for connecting audio output devices such as speakers and headphones.
+Audio Jack - Audio connector used for connecting audio output devices such as speakers and headphones.

 USB Ports - A common port available for various peripheral devices, such as a mouse, keyboard, HDD etc. This model has both 2.0 and 3.0 USB ports.